somedatapacket/docs.humio.com/content/configuration/authentication/saml.md

 ## Access Token Lifecycle

-When the SAML specific authentication flow is finished and successfull a Humio access token is issued by Humio itself.
+When the SAML specific authentication flow is finished and successful a Humio access token is issued by Humio itself.
 Until the token expires the IDP will not be involved in authentication of the users requests.
 The lifetime of the access token is 24 hours.

 ## New User Accounts

 If Humio encounters a new user that has been granted access through the IDP it will create the user in the context of Humio.
 For this purpose the `NameId` in the SAML authentication reponse will be used as the username property of the Humio user.
+The recommended username is the email.

 ```xml
 <saml:NameID Format="urn:oasis:names:tc:SAML:1.1:nameid-format:unspecified">Username</saml:NameID>